-How easy is it to find an internship through the CommLang department?
+Can I find an internship through the communication department?

-Do I have to attend CommLang colloquia if I am only taking a minor within the department?
+Do I have to attend Department of Communication colloquia if I am only taking a minor within the department?

-If you are only taking a minor from the communication and languages department, you are not required to attend CommLang colloquium events.
+If you are only taking a minor from the department, you are not required to attend colloquium events.
 However, you are welcomed and encouraged to come to any event, including colloquia, that you would like.

 How do I check how many colloquia I have?

 The amount of colloquia that you have can be found on your degree audit.

 Your degree audit can be found on Mywwu/ highpoint/ student center classic/ my academics/ view my degree audit.

 How do I register to be a student?

 Registration to become a student is similar for everyone, but there may be differences in the process depending on if you will be an incoming freshman or transferring from another college or university or are applying to a graduate program.
 For a specific step-by-step process on how to register, visit the steps to enrollment page.